yannick-lc/test-weloop/README.md

 Serve with API (e.g. using LangServe)
 Docker
-Config: use env variables to select where knowledge is stored etc Use a database to store and retrieve conversations
+Config: use env variables to select where knowledge is stored etc Use a database to store and retrieve conversations, use a more human readable format

 AI: reranking etc
 Hypothetical document embedding https://arxiv.org/abs/2212.10496